Case Western Reserve University: Sears think[box]

 Larry Sears and Sally Zlotnick Sears think[box] is a public-access design and innovation center at Case Western Reserve University that allows students and other users to access prototyping equipment and other invention resources.
 The makerspace is located in the Richey Mixon building, a seven-story, 50,000 sq. ft. facility behind the campus athletic center.
 Over $35 million has been invested in space including in large part from a funding of $10 million from alumni Larry Sears and his wife Sally Zlotnick Sears.
 Larry Sears is an adjunct faculty member in the Department of Electrical Engineering and Computer Science at CWRU and the founder of Hexagram, Inc. (now ACLARA Wireless Technologies).

 Many projects and startup companies have come out of the makerspace.

 Student life

 The primary area for restaurants and shopping is the Uptown district along Euclid Ave adjacent to campus.
 Cleveland's Little Italy is within walking distance.
 A campus shuttle runs to Coventry Village, a shopping district in neighboring Cleveland Heights.
 Popular with students, Downtown Cleveland, Ohio City, Legacy Village, and Shaker Square are all a short driving distance or accessible by RTA.

 Music

 WRUW-FM (91.1 FM) is the campus radio station of Case Western Reserve University.
-Its motto, "More Music, Fewer Hits", can be seen adorning the rear bumpers of many vehicles in the area.
-WRUW broadcasts at a power of 15,000 watts and covers most of Northeast Ohio 24 hours a day, 365 days a year.
+WRUW broadcasts at a power of 15,000 watts and covers most of Northeast Ohio.

-WRUW is staffed by Case Western Reserve students and community volunteers.
-The station's format can be classified as non-commercial "variety."

-Case Western Reserve is also home to 19 performing ensembles, including a cappella groups such as Dhamakapella, the Case Men's Glee Club, Case Women's Glee Club, Case in Point, and Solstice.
-Other ensembles include the Case/University Circle Symphony Orchestra, Camerata Chamber Orchestra, Case/CIM Baroque Orchestra, Concert Choir, Early Music Singers, Jazz Ensemble 1 and 2, Marching Spartans, Percussion Ensemble, Symphonic Winds, University Singers, Collegium Musicum, New Music Ensemble, Wind Ensemble, and Chamber Music.

-Case Western Reserve's main music venue is the Maltz Performing Arts Center.
-Case Western Reserve also has two main rehearsal spaces for performing arts music majors and school ensembles.
-Haydn Hall contains practice rooms with Steinway pianos, along with the department offices.
-Denison Hall serves as a rehearsal, practice, and teaching space for the music students and school ensembles, and is attached to Wade Commons.
-The Cleveland Youth Wind Symphony also rehearses in Denison Hall.
-Music majors may take lessons and courses at the Cleveland Institute of Music.
+Case Western Reserve is also home to 19 performing ensembles.

 For performances, all students, ensembles, and a cappella groups use Harkness Chapel.
 The bands and orchestra also perform at Severance Hall (the on-campus home of the Cleveland Orchestra) and CIM's Kulas Hall.